On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Pro- etale cohomology of

 \end{cor} \begin{proof} Using \cite[Lemma 5.12]{Scholze}, we can reduce to the case in which there exists an étale map $X\to \Tt_C^n$ that factors as a composite of rational embeddings and finite étale maps.
 We write $\accentset{\circ}{\Dd}$ as a strictly increasing admissible union of closed disks $\{\Dd_j\}_{j\in \Nn}$ of radius in $p^{\Qq}$.
-Then, we have
+Then, for any compact interval $I\subset (0, \infty)$ with rational endpoints, we have the following natural quasi-isomorphisms